fabri1983/marioBadClone/README.md

 Build and Deployment:
 ---------------------
-Straight forward following Unity's build and run option.
+Just do the Unity's build and run option.
+Select the platform you want to build for.
+I tested players created for Windows and android.
+I left iOS, mac osx, and linux.
 Note: Currently the custom GUI System implementation doesn't work correctly when the game is built and deployed in a device with a different resolution than the default used in editor.
 So for example if you want to build and deploy for an Android device with resolution 480x320 you need to set the same resolution in Unity Editor under Window -> Set Custom Game Window option.
+That's the kind of problems I found when using custom self implemented systems, in this case the GUI system.

 TODO list: